yicjiang/Neural_Networks/README.md

 # Neural_Networks
-This repository all projects related to neural networks
+This repository includes all projects related to neural networks